If We Ever Meet Again: Chart performance

 In the Republic of Ireland, "If We Ever Meet Again" entered at number 15 on January 28, 2010, and week later rose to a current peak of number three.

 Similarly, in the United Kingdom, the single entered at number 17 on January 31, 2010, and one week later jumped to its peak of number three.
 The single reached number one in New Zealand on February 15, 2010, ending Stan Walker's 10-week number one reign with "Black Box".
 The song was at number one for 4 weeks, before it was replaced at number one by J. Williams with "You Got Me".

 The song originally peaked on the Billboard Hot 100 at number 98, but then re-entered at number 96 on the issue date April 10, 2010.
 It has peaked at number 37 in the United States, making it the third highest-charting single on the album.

+In Europe, the song was an unmissable success, peaking at number one in Croatia and Czech Republic and top ten in several European countries, including Germany, Switzerland, Scotland, Spain, France, Italy, Poland and Norway, top twenty in Finland, Sweden, Flanders (Belgium) and top thirty in Denmark and the Netherlands.